Trump says he spoke with Iraq PM-designate, voices strong support

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 1 - U.S. President Donald Trump on Friday told reporters he had spoken with Iraqi prime minister-designate Ali al-Zaidi on Thursday, and voiced strong support for him.
+WASHINGTON – US President Donald Trump on May 1 told reporters he had spoken with Iraqi Prime Minister-designate Ali al-Zaidi on April 30, and voiced strong support for him.

-Iraq's alliance of Shi'ite political blocs, the Coordination Framework, on Monday named Zaidi as its nominee for the post of prime minister, a coalition statement said.
+Iraq’s alliance of Shi’ite political blocs, the Coordination Framework, on April 27 named Mr Zaidi as its nominee for the post of prime minister, a coalition statement said.

 Washington is seeking to maintain close ties with Baghdad amid ongoing regional tensions and security concerns.
 REUTERS